Oto Logo

-Oto Logo (Serbian Cyrillic: Ото Лого; Belgrade, Serbia, Kingdom of Yugoslavia, 15 August 1931- Belgrade, Serbia, 4 January 2016) was Serbian sculptor and painter.
+Oto Logo (Serbian Cyrillic: Ото Лого; 15 August 1931 – 4 January 2016) was a Serbian sculptor and painter.

 Biography

 He was born 15 August 1931 in Belgrade.
 He finished high school in Subotica, and then he graduated from the Academy of Applied Arts in Belgrade, in the sculpture department.
 He was a member of the Association of Fine Artists of Serbia, better known as ULUS - from 1955 to 2007 when he retired.

 He died in Belgrade on 4 January 2016 at age 85.
 He was buried in Alley of the Greats of the Belgrade New Cemetery.

 Exhibitions

 He has exhibited at a large number of collective exhibitions in the country and abroad.
 He has organized solo exhibitions in the following cities:

-Belgrade, Paris, Venice, Skopje, Sarajevo, Liège, Brussels, Niš, Zurich, Mannheim, New York, London, Zagreb, Dubrovnik, Arandjelovac, Novi Sad, Struga, Ohrid, Zemun, Mionica.
+Belgrade, Paris, Venice, Skopje, Sarajevo, Liège, Brussels, Niš, Zürich, Mannheim, New York, London, Zagreb, Dubrovnik, Arandjelovac, Novi Sad, Struga, Ohrid, Zemun, Mionica.

 He independently exhibited sculpture and graphics in Belgrade in 1957, 1959 and 1962.
 He has exhibited at exhibitions: